cspr-rad/kairos-spec/src/spec.typ

 ]

 #page(flipped: true)[
-After `t` seconds or `n` transactions, the L2 server creates a proof and the according _Deploy_ which will execute the validation and the state transition on-chain.
+After `t` seconds or `n` transactions, the Kairos node creates a proof and the according _Deploy_ which will execute the validation and the state transition on-chain.

 #figure(
   image("transfer_sequence_diagram_l2_prove_deploy.svg", width: 100%),